Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, destructiveHint, idempotentHint, openWorldHint.
-Description adds specific return fields (reason, Act/section cited, disqualification period, company names), enhancing transparency beyond annotations.
+Annotations already provide readOnlyHint, destructiveHint, idempotentHint, openWorldHint.
+Description adds specific return fields (reason, Act/section, period, company names), which is useful beyond annotations.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.